 I began to develop pain on the outside of my lower legs just above the ankle.
 This would eventually become severe at times, particularly after standing for a period of time (walking/movement was not as bad as standing).

-About this time, the pain became far worse and most of the time the past 3 months I have been unable to walk without the use of one or two hiking poles, taking just 3 inch steps.
+About this time, the pain became worse and most of the time the past 3 months I have been unable to walk without the use of one or two hiking poles, taking just 3 inch steps.
 The pain at times is unbearable.
 The pain is also random – I might go days with pain just in front of the outer hip – and then a week with the hip pain only in the gluteal region.
 Standing for a period of time causes pain on the outside of the lower legs, just above the ankles.

-I had been started on atorvastatin but about 5 weeks later, developed really bad joint pain, and muscle pain.
+A year ago, I had been started on atorvastatin but about 5 weeks later, developed bad joint pain, and muscle pain.
 I was taken off that and the pains went away.
 Went back at half dose, and the pains returned.
 Was taken off that and put on rosuvastatin and Zetia (ezetimibe).
 With about 4 weeks, pain resumed but seemed mild and tolerable – until July 3rd, when while walking, I developed a very sharp pain in the right glute area.
 Four days later a PT diagnosed this as a gluteal muscle or tendon tear.
 On July 14th, while walking in the house, I experienced a sudden rip in the outside of my left thigh – I would have fallen if not for falling into a wall.
 One of the most abrupt, painful things I’d experienced.
 I had likely torn the ITB or the thigh muscle and for the next 5 days walking was nearly impossible.
 I was told to discontinue taking rosuvastatin.

 I have no medical background and am a certified brain injured idiot, so please ignore any health comments here.
 This is just my personal experience.